Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 <img src='images/icons/150-dataset-definition.png' />

 **{{site.data.data_mine.dataset_definition}}**

-dataset_definition: "A dataset definition contains a configuration file that defines all aspects of the dataset.
-There are two types of dataset definitions: multi period market and multi period daily."

 A good part of what makes datasets easy to consume by other bots is the fact that they are standardized in terms of their structure.
 It is that structure that is specified in the dataset definitions.